-Until December 31, 1995, members of the Board of Directors who were not officers or employees of the Corporation were paid an annual fee of \$10,000 for the calendar year in quarterly installments plus an additional \$500 for each board meeting attended.
-Beginning January 1, 1996, members of the Board of Directors who are not officers or employees of the Corporation are paid an annual fee of \$14,000 for the calendar year which is comprised of (i) approximately \$10,000 which is deposited into an individual brokerage account set up for each such director with IAAC for the purchase of common stock of the Corporation in the open market, and (ii) the remaining approximately \$4,000 which is payable in cash in quarterly installments of \$1,000 each.
-The portion of the annual fee for the purchase of stock for calendar year 1996 was paid to each of the Corporation's two outside directors in April, 1996 in the exact amount of \$9,075 and 2,500 shares of Corporation common stock were purchased by each such director with the proceeds of such fee.
-In addition to the annual fee, outside directors also receive \$500 for each board meeting attended during calendar year 1996.
-Such directors were also reimbursed for expenses relating to their attendance at meetings during the 1996 fiscal year.
+Until December 31, 1996, members of the Board of Directors who were not officers or employees of the Corporation were paid an annual fee of \$14,000 for the 1996 calendar year comprised of (i) approximately \$10,000 which was deposited into an individual brokerage account set up for each such director with IAAC for the purchase of common stock of the Corporation in the open market, and (ii) \$4,000 payable in cash in quarterly installments of \$1,000 each.
+Beginning January 1, 1997, members of the Board of Directors who are not officers or employees of the Corporation are paid an annual fee of \$21,000 for the 1997 calendar year comprised of (i) \$15,000 which is deposited in quarterly installments into an individual brokerage account set up for each such director with IAAC for the purchase of common stock of the Corporation in the open market, and (ii) \$6,000 payable in cash in quarterly installments of \$1,500 each.
+In addition to the annual fee, outside directors also receive \$500 for each board meeting attended.
+Such directors were also reimbursed for expenses relating to their attendance at meetings during the 1997 fiscal year.